Richard J. Diamond

 In 1998 Mr. Diamond founded The Diamond Group a commercial brokerage and advisory company, with two locations in Massachusetts to service the leasing, selling and developing needs of commercial properties.

-Mr. Diamond is a licensed Real Estate Broker in Massachusetts and New Hampshire and is a member of the Greater Boston Real Estate Board, The Commercial Brokers Association and The International Council of Shopping Centers.
+Mr. Diamond is a licensed Real Estate Broker in Massachusetts and New Hampshire, and is a member of The International Council of Shopping Centers.

-Mr. Diamond attended the University of Hartford and the University of Connecticut.
-He resides in Framingham, MA with his wife Pam and dog Charlie.
+Mr. Diamond attended the University of Hartford and Central Connecticut State College.
+He resides in Framingham, MA with his wife Pam and dog Bentley.

 Steve has 22 years of commercial real estate expertise.
 He began his career in 1985 with The Waverly Corporation as an Investment operations manager.
 From there, Steve went on to become the Director of Retail Development at BankBoston and Fleet Bank where he was responsible for over 500 real estate transactions.
 Steve also has 6 years of Asset Management experience with local and national transactions that include office, hotel, apartment, industrial and retail sales totaling over 80 million dollars.
 He also has extensive experience with property appraisal, management, and development.